Cap-go/website/src/content/blog/automatic-capacitor-android-build-gitlab.md

 Before continuing with the tutorial…

--   Make sure you use GitHub
+-   Make sure you use GitLab
 -   Your app is already deployed on Google Play store
 -   Desire to read 😆…